To use the first method, you must specify the

 information required to connect to the remote server containing

-the table that will be used to physically store the data.
-The
+the table that is used to provide physical storage of the data.

-connection string specifies the server name, login credentials,
+The connection string specifies the server name, login

-port number and database/table information.
-In the example, the
+credentials, port number and database/table information.
+In the

 The format of the connection string is as follows: